-It does not matter that it was not raised in trial and first time taken in appeal or revision proceeding.
-If sentence is passed against the accused in absence of the fact that accused was juvenile, accused can take plea of juvenility in appeal against the sentence.
+It does not matter that it was not raised in trial and the first time is taken in appeal or revision proceeding.
+If a sentence is passed against the accused in absence of the fact that the accused was juvenile, accused can take the plea of juvenility in an appeal against the sentence.

-If sentenced is passed and accused has been in jail for many years, he can file appeal, revision or file Special Leave Petition before the Supreme Court and take his plea of juvenility.
-Maximum imprisonment is prescribed for juvenile offender is of three years.
+If the sentence is passed and accused has been in jail for many years, he can file appeal, revision or file Special Leave Petition before the Supreme Court and take his plea of juvenility.
+Maximum imprisonment is prescribed for a juvenile offender is of three years.

 In Upendra Pradhan v.
 State of Orissa (2015) SCC, it is held by the Supreme Court that:

-“The plea can be raised before any Court and at any point of time…… we will look into the present petition keeping in mind the juvenility of the accused appellant at the time of commission of the crime….. it has been brought to our notice that the appellant has undergone about 8 years in jail.
+“The plea can be raised before any Court and at any point of time…… we will look into the present petition keeping in mind the juvenility of the accused-appellant at the time of the commission of the crime….. it has been brought to our notice that the appellant has undergone about 8 years in jail.